gdraheim/docker-systemctl-replacement/README.md

 The funcationality of the init-replacment can be forced by saying "systemctl 1".
-This is the combination of two commands - the first is "systemctl default" which is a standard command of System-D's systemctl.
+This is the combination of two commands - the first is "systemctl default" which is a standard command of SystemD's systemctl.
 The 'default' run level is assumed to be "multi-user.target" here - have a look at the *.system file if that is listed as a "WantedBy", and wether it "is-enabled" which will result in a symlink